holovincent/awesome-learning-based-image-processing/README.md

 # Neural Networks for Low Level Image Processing

-Until recently, machine learning(ML) or neural network(NN) are mainly used in high level vision tasks, such as image segmentation, object recognition and detection.
-Low level image processing such as denoising, demosaicing, white balance still mainly reply on signal processing filtering based methods.
-For mobile platform, there are usually a long list of filters in the whole processing pipeline which is run on a dedicated ISP chip.
+Until recently, machine learning (ML) or neural networks (NN) are mainly used in high level vision tasks, such as image segmentation, object recognition and detection.
+Low level image processing such as denoising, demosaicing, white balance still mainly rely on signal processing based methods which uses expert designed filters.
+There are usually a long list of filters in the whole processing pipeline which is run on a dedicated ISP chip.
 In the past one or two years, there are two new trends.
-One of the trend is that in academic world, more and more researchers have made a lot of attempts to apply NN for low level image processing and achieved fascinating performance in term of image quality.
+One trend is that more and more researchers propose to apply NN for low level image processing and achieved fascinating performance in term of image quality and processing speed.
 The other trend is that neural network chip becomes more and more popular at various mobile platform, such as the latest Apple A11 Bionic chip and Huawei Kirin 970 chip.
-I believe in the near further, some of the low level image processing tasks will be done by NN chips.
-Also some ISP chip may include a NN unit.
+I believe in the near further, NN based methods will play important roles at some low level image processing tasks also some ISP chip may include some NN computing units.

-This is a personal collection of NN based methods for low-level image processing.
-It will be regularly updated.
-You are also welcome to contribute.
+This is a personal collection of works using neural networks for low level image processing.
+The list will be regularly updated.
+You are welcome to contribute.
 Papers of significance are marked in **bold**.
 My comments are marked in *italic*.

 ## Table of Contents